mauriboano/STC_Capstone/README.md

   * At this point you can run `create_kml` and follow the onscreen instructions to plot these available polygons in an interactive Google Map
 * Next, either run the `crop_images_iter` or `crop_images_rand` function to split any overlapping area between two images into smaller sized images that the model is able to read (480px by 480px).
   * The difference between these two functions is that `crop_images_iter` will loop over the entire overlapping area and provide as many smaller sized images as possible, while `crop_images_rand` will output a single random smaller sized image located within the overlapping range.
 We recommend `crop_images_iter` for production environments where completeness is crucial and `crop_images_rand` for general testing
+* HOW AND WHERE ARE THESE IMAGES NOW SAVED?

+### Run Preprocessed Images Through a Pretrained Neural Network
+In this stage, you will execute code to run the predictive model on the preprocessed images that you obtained in the steps above.
+The result of this is a pair of images that show building localization (highlighting the structures in the pre-disaster image), and damage classification (which buildings are damaged, and what's the level of damage).

+#### Prepare the Model
+There are two versions of the predictive model included in this repo - one that uses CPUs for processing, and one that uses GPUs.
+We created a CPU version for testing due to the high cost and limited availability of GPUs.
+In a production environment, the GPU version will be required due to the large volume of image data that will need to be included.
+Besides code that is included in the GPU version to take advantage of GPU processing, the two versions are identical.
+The instructions below are focused on the CPU version, but the same will apply for the GPU version.
+* Clone this repository to your local drive
+*